djmarland/djmarland.github.io/_drafts/my-gospel-of-web-development.md

 something new comes along to take its place.
 This does not happen lightly however.
 I will not jump onto the latest bandwagon.
 I will observe and evaluate, maybe even experiment.

+<h2>Strong opinions, weakly held</h2>
+I value these beliefs strongly, and they are my preferred way of working.
+But I can be convinced to change.
-My <a href="/beliefs/">page of beliefs</a> purposely has a last updated date on it.
+The <a href="/beliefs/">page of beliefs</a> purposely has a last updated date on it.
 It should be an evolving document as times and opinions change.

-<h2>Strong opinions, weakly held</h2>
+Change is necessary to remain relevant in the world of the web, though it must be well informed change.

 Is this a good practice to have?
 If not, let me know; though I may take some convincing.